kanbanyte/sepa/assessments/design.md

 * The types of objects the cobot will interact with are not subject to change.
 * The locations of where the cobot will have to pick up objects is not subject to change.
 * The locations of where the cobot will have to place objects is not subject to change.
 * Objects that are almost identical, such as the PCB parts, will have labels to distinguish between different types, such as the PCB for a barometer vs. a thermometer.

-## Simplifications
 To ensure that the system that is being developed is feasible and able to be completed in the allotted time, some aspects of the problem space have been designed to simplify the developmental process.